Registering Civil Partnership in Scotland

 Marriages and civil partnerships where there is a pressing need

-18. Please contact your local registration office (528 KB PDF) or the National Records of Scotland at email@example.com if you believe there is a pressing need for your wedding or civil partnership to proceed to a shorter timescale than the normal notice period.
+17. Please contact a registrar local registration office (90 KB PDF) or the National Records of Scotland at firstname.lastname@example.org if you believe there is a pressing need for your wedding or civil partnership to proceed to a shorter timescale than the normal notice period.
 You will be asked to provide details of your circumstances.
 The Registrar General for Scotland will consider your request carefully and let you know whether your marriage or civil partnership schedule can be completed without the 28 clear days’ notice period having taken place.

-Where marriage or civil partnership notices have already been submitted
+Marriage or civil partnership notices submitted during the COVID-19 pandemic

-20. If you have decided, as a consequence of the restrictions imposed as a result of Covid-19, that you do not wish to proceed with your marriage or civil partnership at the moment, please advise your local registration office (528 KB PDF) in writing (contact e-mails are available on the list linked to above).
+18. If you submitted notice of your intention to marry or register a civil partnership and have decided, as a consequence of the restrictions imposed as a result of COVID-19, that you do not wish to proceed with your marriage or civil partnership at the moment, please advise the registration office where you submitted notice local registration office (90 KB PDF) in writing.
 Your marriage or civil partnership notice will be cancelled and the marriage or civil partnership notice fee refunded.
-Please note the refund may take slightly longer than usual to arrange, given other ongoing pressures on registration.
+Please note the refund may take slightly longer than usual to arrange.

-21. If your notice has been lodged for more than three months and you have decided to postpone the date of the ceremony to a new date your local registrar will, following any required consultation with the Registrar General, advise you whether you will need to submit new notices.
+19. If your notice has been lodged for more than three months and you have decided to postpone the date of the ceremony to a new date the registrar for the district where you submitted notice will, following any required consultation with the Registrar General, advise you whether you will need to submit new notices.

 Visiting the registration office